Lili Schönemann: Life

 The emotional and physical impact of two failed engagements in two years took its toll, from which Lili did not immediately recover.
 However, in August 1778 she became engaged for the third time, this time to the Strasbourg banker Bernhard von Türckheim.
 He had been a trainee banker at the Schönemann bank in Frankfurt even before Lili had met Goethe and, it was said, had been among her admirers even then.
 However, as a younger son he had, at that stage, not been financially independent, and so there would have been no question of his pursuing the matter further.
 By 1778 his financial prospects had improved.
 Their marriage took place on 25 August 1778 and slightly less than a year later the couple's first child, also called Lili, was born on 9 August 1779.
 Fours sons followed.
 In 1784 the Schönemann bank in Frankfurt failed.
 The von Türckheim family had by this stage relocated to Strasbourg where Bernhard's business appears to have flourished.
 Lili concentrated on the education of their children and on keeping a fashionably hospitable house.
 Franz Heinrich Redslob was recruited as a tutor for the children.
 Other regular guests included Landolin Ohmacht and Jean-Urbain Guérin.
-In addition Bernhard von Türckheim and his brother Johann were at the core of Freemasonry in Elsass.
+In addition, Bernhard von Türckheim and his brother Johann were at the core of Freemasonry in Elsass.

 In 1792 Bernhard von Türckheim was appointed mayor of Strasbourg, albeit serving only briefly.
-Political instability had been on the rise as he outbreak of revolution in Paris had radiated out across various parts of France, and a few months later he was deposed from the office.
+Political instability had been on the rise as the outbreak of revolution in Paris had radiated out across various parts of France, and a few months later he was deposed from the office.
 The family appear to have retreated to the countryside, living quietly on the little farm they owned at Postroff, a mountain village a day's ride to the north-west of Strasbourg.
 However, as the savage tide of violence spread to the countryside, fearing arrest, on 6 July 1794 Bernhard managed to escape via Saarbrücken.
 Dressed as a simple country farmers' wife, Lili took her children and made her way past the frontier posts set up by the revolutionary authorities, meeting up with her husband at Mannheim.
 The family settled in Heidelberg.
 They had lost their position of wealth and privilege, but despite the sudden poverty Lili was apparently able to embark on the life of a penniless housewife while remaining cheerful to be alive.
 Later they relocated to Erlangen.
 As matters turned out, their enforced exile did not have much longer to run, however.
 In Paris Robespierre fell from power in July 1794.
 A powerful mood of revulsion against the blood letting took hold.
 Bernhard von Türckheim, learning that he had not been listed as a "wanted emigrant", felt able to return to Strasburg in June 1795.
 At the end of September 1795 Lili and the children, travelling via Stuttgart and Basel, were able to join him.
 According to one source, during their time in Germany she had also been able to spend a few weeks in Frankfurt.